 The Foodmobile is a retrofitted 22-foot shuttle bus equipped with a wheelchair lift, wire shelving, generator, and refrigerator.
 In every practical way, emergency food services provided through the Foodmobile are identical to those at our food shelf sites.
 All Keystone food shelf sites (...

 Helping families in economic crisis

-The Keystone Basic Needs Program helps feed the hungry and assists people in crisis in a large service area in Ramsey County — from downtown St. Paul to Roseville, from Little Canada to the Midway and the North End neighborhoods of St. Paul.
+The Keystone Basic Needs Program strives to support low income individuals and families so that they have foundational supports in place to be self-sufficient, stable and successful.
+Keystone helps feed the hungry and assists people in crisis in a large service area in Ramsey County — from downtown St. Paul to Roseville, from Little Canada to the Midway and the North End neighborhoods of St. Paul.

-Food and other necessities are provided to individuals year-round through three food shelves.
-The food shelves use a “client choice” system, giving eligible individuals the opportunity to select food according to their families’ needs.
+Food and other necessities are provided to individuals year-round through three food shelves and a mobile food distribution program, Keystone's Foodmobile.
+The food shelves and Foodmobile use a “client choice” system, giving eligible individuals the opportunity to select food according to their families’ needs.
 Clients may receive services at the foodshelf once a month.
 Get locations and information on how to access services.

 In addition to food shelves, Keystone’s emergency assistance program provides information and referral services and links people in emergency situations to community resources for housing, utilities and other basic needs.
 To learn more, call 651-917-3883.